 In exchange for a rent-free living space, the students were required to spend a minimum of 30 hours each month being “good neighbors.”
 This intergenerational living situation served as a way of encouraging both the old and the young to interact with each other in a way that can help foster feelings of connectedness rather than isolation and loneliness.

-Even during times of social distancing, when sharing a home with someone isn’t possible, daily interactions over the phone, or by typed or written letters, can be extremely helpful.
+Even when sharing a home with someone isn’t possible, daily interactions over the phone, or by typed or written letters, can be extremely helpful.

 5. Don’t Work Too Hard